When Life Gives You Lemons…

 Because of always trying to “make things work”, I have suffered so much trauma in my life — on an emotional, mental, and physical level.

 I tolerated situations I should never have tolerated.
-I excused behavior I should never have excused.
+I excused behaviour I should never have excused.

 Gratitude for what you have is great.
 But not to the extent it leads you to ignore your actual reality.